False-positive cybersecurity alerts may expose organizations to data breaches instead of protecting...

-Cybersecurity challenges have become a major problem for organizations of all types around the globe.
+Cybersecurity challenges have become a major problem for organizations of all types around the globe, especially insider threats.
 It seems that just when one major breach is announced by the media, another more significant threat is there to take its place in the headlines.

 The recent Equifax breach, for example, exposed some 145.5 million people to identity theft and potentially significant financial losses.